All Episodes

 I don't even bring it up because we don't even get there.

-Absolutely, I have Article II.
+I have Article 2.

-We could have used that and I wouldn't even have to bother talking to you about all of the other things.
+We could have used that, and I wouldn't even have to bother talking to you about all of the other things.

 I wouldn't have to talk to you about conflicts.

-I could have fired Mueller for conflicts, I could have fired anybody, but I didn't want to do it because they said let it play it play out.
+But I didn't want to do it because they said, let it play out.

 It's a hoax.